Specifications for Thesis Preparation

 Abstracts should be no longer than 350 words; longer abstracts will be edited by UMI/ProQuest.
 Please complete the UMI/ProQuest form at http://libraries.mit.edu/archives/thesis-specs/images/umi-proquest-form.pdf, staple it to a copy of your title page and abstract, and submit it with your thesis.
 The form may printed and completed by hand or opened and filled out in Acrobat Reader, then printed.

-When filling out the form, choose the appropriate subject categories from the list at http://libraries.mit.edu/archives/thesis-specs/images/umi-subjects.pdf.
+When filling out the form, choose the appropriate subject categories from the list provided with the form.
 Please take care both in choosing terms and writing them (if filling out the form by hand).
 Subject-based access to your thesis will depend on the accuracy of the information you provide and the precision with which it is transcribed by UMI/ProQuest.
 It is especially important that your name appear on this form exactly as it does on the title page and abstract of your thesis.

 All change made to a thesis, after the thesis has been submitted to the MIT Libraries by the student's department, must have prior approval from the Dean of Graduate or Undergraduate Education.
 When the purpose is to correct significant errors in content, the student should create an errata sheet using the form and instructions at http://libraries.mit.edu/archives/thesis-specs/images/errata-sheet.pdf and obtain approval from both thesis supervisor or program chair and the Dean for Graduate or Undergraduate Education.
 If the purpose of change is to excise classified, proprietary, or confidential information, the student should fill out the application form at http://libraries.mit.edu/archives/thesis-specs/images/page-substitution.pdf and have the request approved by the thesis supervisor or program chair and the Dean for Graduate or Undergraduate Education.
 Students and supervisors should vet thesis content carefully before submission to avoid both scenarios whenever possible.

 Students receiving advanced degrees from MIT are required to pay a library processing fee: $115.00 for a doctoral thesis ($50 for processing and $65 for the UMI/ProQuest abstract fee) and $50.00 for all other advanced-degree theses.
-Thesis charges will be added to student bills during the semester immediately preceding graduation.
-Although the charges may appear on student accounts early in the semester, they are not due until the thesis is submitted.
-Late fees will not be applied up to that point.
 Undergraduate students do not pay a processing fee.

 All copies must be submitted to the student’s department unbound between cardboard covers; the thesis and covers should be clipped or tied together, NOT stapled or punched.
 Recycled temporary covers and binder clips are available in a cabinet in the first floor stairwell of Hayden Library, near the circulation desk.
 The front cover should be labeled with the following information: author's name, thesis title, course, month and year of graduation, and which copy it is (first, second, or third).